ecriminals/chattin/README.md

 # Chatting
-### Python-based package that answers simplistic questions and can be taught by human input.
+### Python-based package that answers simplistic questions and can be taught by Human input & AI input.

 # FAQ
 Currently still in development.